Frederick CountyCunningham Falls State Park14039 Catoctin Hollow Road,Thurmont, MD 21788

 Picnic tables and grills are available on a first-come, first-served basis.
 A picnic shelter is available by reservation only.
 The shelter holds 150 people.
 The shelter was built by the Civilian Conservation Corps (CCC) out of native stone many years prior to the installation of Route 15.
 It is recommended that you visit the shelter prior to making your reservation due to its proximity to the highway.

 A boat ramp for launching private watercraft onto Hunting Creek Lake is available for a small service charge.
 Only electric motors are permitted, no gasoline motors.
 A boat concession on Hunting Creek Lake rents boats during the summer season.
-Please contact the Park Office in advance as staffing levels may affect availability.

 Hunting is permitted on 3500 acres of wildlands in accordance with statewide hunting regulations.
 The hunting area consists of forested terrain with steep access routes.